-- Drive Safely – Avoid driving through areas with standing water.
-It’s hard to tell how deep the water is and it you could lose control of your vehicle or get stuck.
+- Drive safely.
+Avoid driving through areas with standing water.
+It can be hard to tell how deep the water is and there's always a chance you could lose control of your vehicle or get stuck.
 Turn around, don’t drown!

-- Watch Out For Electrical Equipment – Be careful when entering flooded areas or touching electrical equipment if the ground is wet.
-If water has been present anywhere near electrical circuits and electrical equipment, turn off the power at the main breaker or fuse on the service panel.
+- Watch out for electrical equipment.
+Be careful when entering flooded areas or touching electrical equipment if the ground is wet.
+If water has been present anywhere near electrical circuits or electrical equipment, turn off the power at the main breaker or fuse on the service panel.

-- Clean Carefully – Anything that flood water touched could carry germs.
-If water entered your home or car, be careful with what cleaning products you use to clean up.
+- Clean carefully.
+Anything that flood water touched could carry germs.
+If water entered your home or car, be careful with what products you use to clean up.
 If you have any doubts about food or bottled water that was in contact with flood water, it’s best to be safe and throw it out.

 Remember – safety comes first!
 If you have any questions or medical concerns, don’t hesitate to reach out to your medical provider.